Dr. Gayle Alberda

 o: Donnarumma Hall Rm 207

-Her research focuses on election laws, political participation and civic engagement, and election administration.
+Dr. Alberda’s research focuses on the intersections of election laws, political participation and civic engagement, and election administration.
 Her dissertation received the Horowitz Foundation Dissertation Grant Award 2013 and the Robert K. Merton Award 2013.
 She received Drake University’s Scholarship of Teaching and Learning Research Award 2015 for her work on how simulations impact learning outcomes.

-Before her career in academia, she worked the political arena.
+Before her career in academia, Dr. Alberda worked the political arena.
 Her work experience in the political field includes both lobbying, party, and campaign experience.
 She lobbied in Washington D.C. as well as the state and local levels.
-Dr. Alberda worked for the party where she held various statewide and regional positions.
-She also has experience in the campaign world as she worked on numerous campaigns including state house, city council, governor, president, and U.S. Senate races in multiple states.
+Dr. Alberda worked for the Republican Party where she held various statewide and regional positions and worked on numerous campaigns including state house, city council, governor, president, and U.S. Senate, in multiple states.

 Dr. Alberda often serves as a political analyst for the media.
 She comments on local, state, and national politics and elections for local, regional, national, and international print and broadcast media.
-She has appeared in the Washington Post, Al Jazeera America, Bloomberg, Voice of America, Associated Press Radio, Des Moines Register, and many others.
+She has appeared in the Washington Post, NY Times, Al Jazeera America, Hartford Courant, CT Post, WNPR, WICC, ABC7NY’s Face the Facts, WTHN’s Capitol Report, and many others.
 Dr. Alberda also participates on panels and gives lectures for community organizations, schools, and the media.